Abdohurbly/SIDEVKICK/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-(You'll need to create a LICENSE file and choose a license, MIT is a common choice).

 ## 🙏 Acknowledgements